-Four guidelines when choosing the safest place to sit when it comes to your personal security.
-Maybe in a restaurant or other public place where you need to choose a seat.
+Here are several guidelines when choosing the safest place to sit when it comes to your personal security.
+Maybe in a restaurant, or any other public place where you need to choose a seat.

 FACE THE ROOM WITH YOUR BACK TO THE WALL

 Situational awareness requires that you SEE what’s going on.
 Pick a seat where you can see other people to observe their behavior and demeanor.
 Try not to sit where someone can come up behind you.

-Whether choosing a seat at a table, a movie theatre, or anywhere with a row of seats, sit as close to the aisle that you can – so to get out quickly with a less likely chance of becoming trapped or slowed in an emergency.
+Whether choosing a seat at a table, a movie theater, or anywhere with a row of seats, sit close to the aisle.
+This will allow you to get out quickly, and be less likely to be become slowed during an emergency situation.

 SIT NEAR AN EXIT

-Know where the exits are, and sit near one of them if possible.
+Know where the entrances and exits are, and sit near one of them if possible.
 This will enable quick egress during an emergency.
 That said, don’t seat yourself closest to the main entrance – which is an immediate point of focus (and where most people will flock to while trying to get out).
 Remember that the kitchen has an exit too.

 VISUALIZE AN EMERGENCY

-If you quickly visualize an emergency scenario, not only will it help you choose where to sit, but IF an emergency actually takes place – you will be less likely to freeze up and more likely to remain relatively calm and make the right decisions.
-Take a minute to think it through as you enter the establishment.
+If upon entrance, you quickly visualize an emergency scenario, not only will it help you choose where to sit, but IF an emergency actually takes place you will be less likely to freeze up.
+You will be more likely to remain relatively calm and make the right decisions.
+Take a moment to think it through as you enter the establishment.
 Where applicable request a specific table that seems best to you.

 Other than not being in a public place at all, what are your suggestions or opinions about the safest place to sit in public places like a restaurant (or other)?